toskumar/blog/micro/aws/machine-learning/FAQ.md

   * __SageMaker Model Registry__ - Versioning, artifact and lineage tracking, approval workflow, and cross account support
   * __SageMaker Projects__ - Create end-to-end ML solutions with CI/CD by using SageMaker projects.
   * __SageMaker Model Building Pipelines__ - Create and manage machine learning pipelines integrated directly with SageMaker jobs.
-  * __SageMaker ML Lineage Tracking__ - Track the lineage of machine learning workflows.
+  * __SageMaker ML Lineage Tracking__ - creates and stores information about the steps of a machine learning (ML) workflow from data preparation to model deployment.
   * __SageMaker Data Wrangler__ - Import, analyze, prepare, and featurize data in SageMaker Studio.
   * __SageMaker Feature Store__ - A centralized store for features and associated metadata so features can be easily discovered and reused.
 Two type of stores - online(realtime) and offline(batch) inference
   * __SageMaker JumpStart__ - Learn about SageMaker features and capabilities through curated 1-click solutions, example notebooks, and pretrained models that you can deploy.